Victims of presidential decrees with multiple passports ran en masse to the courts

 Following the meeting, the commission decides to submit a proposal to the president to approve the request for loss of Ukrainian citizenship.
 The Chairman of the Commission sends this proposal to the President along with the draft decree.
 The presidential decree can only be appealed to the Supreme Court.

 After the start of the big war in July 2022, Zelensky issued a decree that terminated the citizenship of a number of significant people: among them were the former head of the Dnipropetrovsk regional administration Igor Kolomoisky and his ex-deputy Gennady Korban.
-Both were pillars of the so-called “Dnepropetrovsk clan,” and Kolomoisky was also a business partner of Zelensky during the “95th quarter.”
+Both were pillars of the so-called “Dnepropetrovsk clan”, and Kolomoisky was also a business partner of Zelensky during the “95th quarter”.
 Now Kolomoisky is in the SBU pre-trial detention center on charges of financial fraud in Privatbank before its nationalization.
 The FBI also has questions for the oligarch.
-The basis for the deprivation of citizenship of Kolomoisky and Korban were Israeli passports, the existence of which they did not even hide.
+The basis for deprivation of citizenship of Kolomoisky and Korban were Israeli passports, the existence of which they did not even hide.

 Along with Korban and Kolomoisky, two people’s deputies appeared on the list of those deprived of their passports: Vadim Rabinovich from the banned pro-Kremlin Opposition for Life and Igor Vasilkovsky from Servant of the People.
-Rabinovich predictably found Israeli citizenship, where the once ardent “dove of peace” fled before the invasion, and the story with one of the biggest truants, Vasilkovsky, and his Bulgarian passport, was not well understood even by his former comrades from the mono-majority.
+Rabinovich predictably found Israeli citizenship, where the once ardent “dove of peace” fled before the invasion, and the story of one of the biggest truants, Vasilkovsky, and his Bulgarian passport, was not well understood even by his former comrades from the mono-majority.

 Decrees on loss of citizenship are not published publicly due to the presence of personal information, and this further adds secrecy to the process.
 For example, the decree “named after Kolomoisky-Korban” was first published... on Facebook by the people’s deputy from “Batkivshchyna” Sergei Vlasenko.